kayuksel/meta-map-elites/README.md

 The median score of Nevergrad NGOp4: 889.81640625

 Run **compare_opts.py** to reproduce the above results.
 P.S.
-The maximum function evaluation amount set to 10K.
+The maximum function evaluations permitted is 10K.